m2ng/m2ng.github.io/apps/jekyll/m2ng/_posts/2023-05-13-the-first-workshop-i-gave-in-my-life.md

 categories: work
 ---

-{% include img src="/assets/img/first_workshop" ext="jpg" caption="Professional shot by Connie Yu" %}
+{% include img.html src="/assets/img/first_workshop" ext="jpg" caption="Professional shot by Connie Yu" %}

 This is the first technical workshop I have ever initiated and conducted for laymen in my life.